slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If I don’t have red, I use blue.' -- Pablo Picasso*

-> *'When things break, it's not the actual breaking that prevents them from getting back together again.
-It's because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
+> *'When things break, it’s not the actual breaking that prevents them from getting back together again.
+It’s because a little piece gets lost - the two remaining ends couldn't fit together even if they wanted to.
 The whole shape has changed.' -- John Green*

 Adapt instead of reacting.
 Opportunities is taking the jobs that others don't want.